sbleos/sbleos.github.io/README.md

 ## Scripts

 Before you run any of the scripts, make sure you have the `node_modules/` directory in your project.
-If it is your first time running the project, then it may not be there because it is blocked by the gitignore.
+If it is your first time running the project, then it may not be there because it is blocked in `.gitignore`.
 If you do not have the directory, run `npm install`.
 By the way, if you are not sure where to run this command, this is done in the command line.
 The command line may seem complicated, but it is very useful and a simple tutorial can show you how to use it.
 If you do not have npm installed, then install [Node.js](https://nodejs.org), as it comes with npm.

 ### `npm start`